MattFoy/Dice_Stats/README.md

 I wanted to learn Ruby; this is my "Hello World!".

 I've created a similar program before in C#, so I was already familiar with the core concepts.

+## Todo:

+1. Complete the RDocs
+2. See if the n-ary cartesian product process can be simplified.
+3. Add "Or" groupings for queries